Aditi-15679/Aditi-15679/README.md

 I'm an undergraduate student pursuing a BS in Data Science.
 My focus is on using code and data to solve practical problems, build efficient systems, and explore intelligent technologies.

-Selected for open-source programs like Google Summer Script of Code and Open Source Connect India — continuously growing through real-world experience.
+Selected for open-source programs like GirlScript Summer of Code and Open Source Connect India — continuously growing through real-world experience.

 ---